jayrbolton/hadrosaur/README.md

 The resource object has the following properties:

-Descriptions of each of the returned fields:

 * `resource.result`: any JSON-serializable data returned by the resource's compute function
 * `resource.start_time`: The unix epoch (in milliseconds) of when the resource started being computed
 * `eresource.end_time`: the unix epoch (in ms) of when the resource finished computing (or failed)
-* `resource.status`: whether the resource has been computed already ("completed"), is currently being computed ("pending"), or threw a Python error while running the function ("error")
+* `resource.status`: whether the resource has been computed already ("completed"), is currently being computed ("pending"), has not yet been fetched at all ("unavailable"), or threw a Python error while running the function ("error")
 * `resource.paths`: A dictionary of all the filesystem paths associated with your resource, with the following keys:
   * `'base'`: The base directory that holds all data for the resource
   * `'error'`: A Python stacktrace of any error that occured while running the resource's function